m4r11/01.netwhat/README.md

    16382
    32764

-###"If the IP address 123.48.189.194/21 is assigned to an Ethernet port of a router, what host address could communicate with it?"
+###### If the IP address 123.48.189.194/21 is assigned to an Ethernet port of a router, what host address could communicate with it?

    101.219.223.235
    75.153.38.143